situmtech/situm-android-getting-started/README.md

 Do not forget to remove real time updates when destroying the activity/fragment or whenever you might consider.

-You can check the complete sample in [realtime package](https://github.com/situmtech/situm-android-getting-started/tree/master/app/src/main/java/es/situm/gettingstarted/realtime)
+You can check the complete sample in the [realtime](https://github.com/situmtech/situm-android-getting-started/tree/master/app/src/main/java/es/situm/gettingstarted/realtime) package.